LuoXubo/LuoXubo/README.md

 ### Hi, there👋  I'm Luo Xubo (Jeremy)

 - :orange_book:  A student majoring in Computer Science
-- :hammer:  Working on deep learning and computer vision
+- :hammer:  Working on deep learning, computer vision and visual navigation